michwng/MLG-Breakout/README.txt

 This project is for ETSU's ACM Game Jam Spring 2023.
 It lasted from late February to late March.
+I worked on this project from March 9,2023 to March 20, 2023.

 THEME: Time is Power.
 It's Breakout, but MLG.